WRO-Team-TheStatesmen/wro2025-fe-statesmen/README.md

 ### Step 8 - Run the Code
 To run the code on the Raspberry Pi, all you need to do is run the command `./venv/bin/python3 ./src/final-code/obstacle-challenge/obstacle-challenge.py`

+## The Challenge
+You can view the challenge rules [here](https://wroindia.org/wp-content/uploads/2025/01/WRO-2025-Future-Engineers-Self-Driving-Cars-General-Rules.pdf)

+You can find the playfield [here](https://wroindia.org/wp-content/uploads/2025/01/WRO-2025_FutureEngineers_Playfield-1.pdf)